burnnat/hymns-of-the-faith/content/session-02/week-06/notes.md

 	- There are many other tune choices besides these, one of which is {{{caps "Ellacombe"}}} -- interesting because of its use for both 8.6.8.6D and 7.6.7.6D texts (see "Hail To The Lord's Anointed").
 {{/if}}

+{{#if notes}}{{{pagebreak}}}{{/if}}

 ## {{{hymn "Hail To The Lord's Anointed" id="hail_to_the_lords_anointed"}}}

 Text: James Montgomery (1771–1854), 1821
- - Son of a missionary couple, he attended a Moravian boarding school in England while his parents were overseas
+ - Son of a missionary couple, attended a Moravian boarding school in England while his parents were overseas
  - There he was inspired by the Moravian hymn tradition to write his own hymns and poetry
- - Ran away at 16 to find work in the newspaper industry, where advocated foreign missions, abolition of the slave trade, and other various social and political causes
+ - Ran away at 16 to find work in the newspaper industry, where he advocated foreign missions, abolition of the slave trade, and other various social and political causes
  - This text was written as a loose paraphrase of Psalm 72, for use at Christmas
  - Montgomery recited the text at a missionary meeting in 1822, where the Methodist theologian Adam Clarke heard it and included it in his 1822 {{{book "Commentary on the Bible"}}}
  - "Angels from the Realms of Glory" and "Go to Dark Gethsemane" are two of his other well-known hymns